handresen/mariagdkdoc/pages/coregdk/styling/core_styling_track.md

 ## Background

-MARIA 2012 track styling is based on the styling core used in MARIA OMM (object management module).
+Maria GDK track styling is based on the styling core used in MARIA OMM (object management module).
 The style definitions have been simplified based on experience with OMM styling.

 ## Styling overview